-- Be in conformance with IFA requirements. - Be prepared by a third-party Market Study Firm in good standing with National Council of Housing Market Analysts (NCHMA). - Provide a full-narrative Market Study Report effective within 6 months of submission. - Acknowledge the study is being completed for IFA's use and benefit. - Demonstrate that there is adequate sustained demand for the proposed Project, and that the construction or rehabilitation of the additional affordable units will not have an adverse impact on the existing affordable units in the market area. - Contain a Cover Sheet with Iowa Specific Requirements (see sample at the end of this appendix)
+- Be in conformance with IFA requirements. - Be prepared by a third-party Market Study Firm in good standing with National Council of Housing Market Analysts (NCHMA). - Provide a full-narrative Market Study Report effective within 6 months of application submission. - An update of the market study can be accepted if the effective date of the original market study is within 12 months of application submission.
+The proposed site is required to be reinspected within 6 months of application submission.
+Comparable data used in rent determination and the rent comparability grid is to be updated within 6 months of application submission. - Acknowledge the study is being completed for IFA's use and benefit. - Demonstrate that there is adequate sustained demand for the proposed Project, and that the construction or rehabilitation of the additional affordable units will not have an adverse impact on the existing affordable units in the market area. - Contain a Cover Sheet with Iowa Specific Requirements (see sample at the end of this appendix)